sasha-s/go-hll/Readme.md

 ## Ø-serialization
 There is no need to serialize/deserialize hll.
-Everything is stored in a byte slice, which can be memory mapped, passed around over th network as is etc.
+Everything is stored in a byte slice, which can be memory mapped, passed around over the network as is etc.

 ## Differences from the paper:
 * sparse representation. this implementation does exact counting for small sets.